Stage, Radio & TV

 Recorded the LP Max at the Met on 30 November, 1957; considered his best recording.
 Now available on CD.

-A complete Discography can be found in the Appendix to John M East's book, Max Miller - The Cheeky Chappie.
+A complete Discography can be found in the Appendix to John M East's biography, Max Miller - The Cheeky Chappie.

 (Almost all of Max's earlier 78s, EPs and LPs have been digitally re-mastered and transferred to CDs)

 Sunday Dispatch, provided a page of gags each Sunday from December 1939 to July, 1940.
 Film Fun Weekly and Film Fun Annual, featured as a cartoon strip character from 1935 to 1948 (click on image to enlarge).

 Max's appearances took place when TV was still in its infancy.
 He feared that TV appearances would eat up his material too fast.